-- (1) A [licensee or ]registrant shall: - (a) Maintain records showing the results of surveys and calibrations required by Section 10[Sections 12 and 28(2)] of this administrative regulation; and - (b) Retain records for at least three (3) years after the record is made. - (2) A [licensee or ] registrant shall retain [the following records until the cabinet terminates the pertinent license or registration requiring the record:]

-- [(a)] results of surveys to determine the dose from external sources of radiation and used, in the absence of or in combination with individual monitoring data, in the assessment of individual dose equivalents until the cabinet terminates the pertinent registration requiring the record[;] - [(b)] [Results of measurements and calculations used to determine individual intakes of radioactive material and used in the assessment of internal dose;] - [(e)] [Results of air sampling, surveys, and bioassays required pursuant to Section 19(1)(b)1. and 2. of this administrative regulation; and] - [(d)] [Results of measurements and calculations used to evaluate the release of radioactive effluents to the environment].
+- (1) A licensee or registrant shall: - (a) Maintain records showing the results of surveys and calibrations required by Sections 12 and 28(2) of this administrative regulation; and - (b) Retain records for at least three (3) years after the record is made. - (2) A licensee or registrant shall retain the following records until the cabinet terminates the pertinent license or registration requiring the record: - (a) Results of surveys to determine the dose from external sources of radiation and used, in the absence of or in combination with individual monitoring data, in the assessment of individual dose equivalents; - (b) Results of measurements and calculations used to determine individual intakes of radioactive material and used in the assessment of internal dose; - (c) Results of air sampling, surveys, and bioassays required pursuant to Section 19(1) - (b)1. and 2. of this administrative regulation; and - (d) Results of measurements and calculations used to evaluate the release of radioactive effluents to the environment.

-Section 20.
-[Section 32.]
+Section 32.
 Determination of Prior Occupational Dose.